 - Recovery Programs for people struggling with a substance use disorder and those who care about them.

-- Community Resource Center (CRC) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
+- Community Recovery Center (CRC) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
 Our CRC provides workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
 Learn more by clicking here.

 - Substance-related grief loss support for members of the whole family.
 Learn more by clicking here.